olivia-osborn/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+Relational Database Management Systems (RDBMS) are a way to manage digital databases, and Structured Query Language (SQL) is the standard language used in these to manage the data.
+RDBMS usually have extra features that aren't in the standard, but most RDBMS support SQL.

 1. Why do tables need a `primary key`?

+A primary key is a value in a table (id) that allows us to uniquely identify, and quickly search for data in a table.

 1. What is the name given to a table column that references the primary key on another table.

+Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+You need to have a third table between the two that select a unique id from each table that matches the tables to each other.

 ## Project Set Up